TonyVHT/ExpressionEvaluator/README.md

 I decided to shared this project because I think it can be useful for students like me who are learning about expression evaluation and parsing.
 Or they just want to create a calculator that can evaluate mathematical expressions and not only accept numbers as input.

 ## How to test
-I add a main function with an string array
+I add a main function with a string array

 ---